0

 - Caption

-When choosing the data source from the data model the caption is automatically populated with the question, but you can edit this field to include any alphanumeric text, HTML codes, and other variables from the context (the syntax is $(variable_name)).
+When choosing the data source from the data model the system populates the caption with the question, but you can edit this field to include any alphanumeric text, HTML codes, and other variables from the context (the syntax is $(variable_name)).

 Text